arrenree/KDB-Problem-Sets/README.md

 / for a given date range and list of instruments

 / HLOC buckets by date and sym
-/ for given date range = need start date and end date as args / args = startdate, enddate, symbols
+/ for given date range = need [start date] and [end date] as args / args = startdate, enddate, symbols

 dailystats1: { [startdate; enddate; symbols]
                select high: max price, low:min price, open: first price,
                close: last price
-               by date, sym from trade
+               by date, sym from trades
                where date within (startdate;enddate), sym in symbols}

 dailystats1[2021.10.01; 2021.11.11; `AAPL]